-Hydroxy-α-sanshool isolated from Zanthoxylum bungeanum attenuated learning and memory impairments in scopolamine-treated mice
+Hydroxy-α-sanshool isolated from Zanthoxylum bungeanum attenuates learning and memory impairments in scopolamine-treated mice

-Learning and memory impairments are common symptoms in dementia with neurodegenerative disorders.
-Occasionally, we found that Zanthoxylum bungeanum pericarps (ZBP) significantly activated the spontaneous activity of the hippocampus (HIPP) and paraHIPP (P < 0.001, uncorrected), implying the potential ability of ZBP on improving cognitive impairments.
-Thus, this study was aimed to investigate the improving effect of hydroxy-α-sanshool (HAS), a characteristic ingredient of ZBP, against scopolamine (1 mg/kg, i.p.) induced learning and memory deficits.
-HAS (5 mg/kg, p.o.) markedly reversed scopolamine-induced cognitive impairments, as indicated by the passive avoidance test and Morris water maze test (P < 0.01).
-Furthermore, HAS (2.5 and 5.0 mg/kg, p.o.) also dose-dependently prevented changes in hippocampal neuron morphology and apoptosis, inhibited the acetylcholinesterase (AChE) activity, increased the acetylcholine (ACh) content, and increased the protein and mRNA expression of brain-derived neurotrophic factor (BDNF) and phosphor cAMP response element-binding (p-CREB) compared with the model group (P < 0.05 & P < 0.01).
-These findings demonstrated that HAS attenuated scopolamine-induced cognitive impairments mainly through enhancing the activity of the cholinergic system, and increasing CREB/BDNF signalling pathway.
+Learning and memory impairments are common symptoms of dementia in neurodegenerative disorders.
+Occasionally, we found that Zanthoxylum bungeanum pericarps (ZBP) significantly activated the spontaneous activity of the hippocampus (HIPP) and paraHIPP (P < 0.001, uncorrected), implying the potential ability of ZBP to improve cognitive impairments.
+Thus, this study aimed to investigate the improving effect of hydroxy-α-sanshool (HAS), a characteristic ingredient of ZBP, against scopolamine (1 mg kg−1, i.p.)-induced learning and memory deficits.
+HAS (5 mg kg−1, p.o.) markedly reversed scopolamine-induced cognitive impairments, as indicated by its performance in the passive avoidance test and Morris water maze test (P < 0.01).
+Furthermore, HAS (2.5 and 5.0 mg kg−1, p.o.) also dose-dependently prevented changes in hippocampal neuronal morphology and apoptosis, inhibited acetylcholinesterase (AChE) activity, increased the acetylcholine (ACh) content, and increased the protein and mRNA expression of brain-derived neurotrophic factor (BDNF) and phospho-cAMP response element-binding (p-CREB) compared with those in the model group (P < 0.05 & P < 0.01).
+These findings demonstrated that HAS attenuated scopolamine-induced cognitive impairments mainly by enhancing the activity of the cholinergic system and increasing the CREB/BDNF signalling pathway.